As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 If you’d like to enjoy relaxing in the spring mineral waters, then take a trip to one of the hot springs nearby.
 The main spring, Huay Mak Lium, doesn’t actually allow bathing so your best bet is Pong Pra Soet Hot Springs where you can relax in the large undercover public pool or for a bit of privacy, hire one of the small rooms with your own private tub.

 Take a Visit to the Hill Tribe Museum

-Instead, I took a visit to the Hill Tribe Museum in Chiang Rai.
+For those who don’t want to visit, the Hill Tribe Museum in Chiang Rai is another great way to learn about their culture.
 Although quite small, it’s a great way to learn about the different tribes in Thailand and to get a bit of insight in to how they live.

 Get a Taste for Thai Food at the Night Bazaar

-No list of ‘best things to do in Chiang Rai’ would be complete without somewhere to indulge in local food.
+No visit to Chiang Rai would be complete without somewhere to indulge in local food.
 I visited the food stalls at the night market every single evening during my stay in Chiang Rai, it’s epic.

 There’s a large seating area surrounded by food stalls selling all sorts of Thai food.
 Pad Thai, Fried rice, Spring rolls, Thai Hot Pot, Green curry, Smoothies, it has everything you could want.

 There was also fee entertainment until late each evening including traditional Thai dancing, acoustic singing and bands.

 See the Goddess of Mercy at Wat Huay Pla